Crown land: Legal condition

-Factual condition in the Crown (here: administrative unit)
+Conditions in the Crown

 Mostly due to lack of constant dynasty in Poland (see: Royal elections in Poland), royal lands were under notorious, often illegal, control of powerful local magnates, sometimes even semi-independent from the state.

-Ruch egzekucyjny (execution movement) of the late 16th century, led by Lord Grand Chancellor of the Crown Jan Zamoyski (against the interests of his own family), put as one of its goals the "execution of lands", i.e. return of all Crown lands, which were often illegally held by next generations of Starostine families.
-In 1562–1563 they forced most of the Crown land in the Crown of the Polish Kingdom to be returned to the monarch, however later the whole cycle repeated.
+Ruch egzekucyjny (execution movement) of the late 16th century, led by Lord Grand Chancellor of the Crown Jan Zamoyski (against the interests of his own family), put as one of its goals the "execution of lands", i.e. return of all crown lands, which were often illegally held by next generations of Starostine families.
+In 1562–1563 they forced most of the crown land in the Crown of the Polish Kingdom to be returned to the monarch, however later the whole cycle repeated.
 In the following centuries Ruch egzekucyjny (lit. execution movement) and subsequently elected Kings were gradually weakened because szlachta achieved more and more privileges – the "Golden" Liberty.

-Eventually the nobility controlled most of the Crown lands.
+Eventually the nobility controlled most of the crown lands.
 People without a formal title of nobility inherited or granted were not allowed to be infeudated with regalities.

-After the First Partition of Poland, which was a tremendous experience for most Polish nobility, crown lands were reformed in 1775, lessening the abuses of the nobility, and the Great Sejm of 1788–1792 decided to put them on sale, to raise funds for reforms and modernising the army.
+After the First Partition of Poland crown lands were reformed in 1775, lessening the abuses of the nobility, and the Great Sejm of 1788–1792 decided to put them on sale, to raise funds for reforms and modernisation of the army.

 After the following partitions of Poland in 1795 the "royal lands" were directly annexed by the partitioning powers.

-Factual condition in Lithuania
+Situation in Lithuania

 In the Great Duchy of Lithuania political nation did not follow experience of neighbouring Poland.
 Lithuanian magnates retained such lands in their hands.